Buurmester House: 18th century

+19th century

+The property in Admiralgade was listed in the new cadastre of 1806 as No. 161.
+It was by owned by a woman (probably a widow) named Liunge (Ljunge, Lunge) at that time.

 The actor Johan Christian Ryge (1780-1842) was among the residents from 1817 to 1821.

+No. 161 was home to 22 residents in four households at the 1860 census.
+Marie Ølsted Sørensen, a coffee retailer (widow), resided in the building with her 21-year-old foster daughter and one maid.
+Christen Nielsen, a fireman in the Ministry of Naval Affairs, resided in the building with his wife Gjertrud Larsen, their four children (aged two to 10) and one maid.
+Joseph Levia Samson, a silk and textile merchant, resided in the building with his wife Emilie Samson, their two children (aged 12 and 13) and one maid.
+Frederikke Levin. a widow, resided in the building with four unmarried daughters (all of whom were teachers) and two lodgers.

 Architecture

 Admiralgade 20 is constructed in brick with three storeys over a walk-out basement.
 The front is plastered and white-painted.
 It is finished by a yellow-painted belt course above the ground floor and a white-painted cornice under the roof.
 An inset band between the three central windows on the first and second floors, which originally featured a frieze similar to the ones seen on many of the surrounding buildings, is now inscribed with the name of the building ("Buurmesters Gaard").